nettybun/uvic-localstar/server/readme.md

 2. Clone/Download this repo and navigate here.

+3. Run `./run.sh`

+4. Done ✨ Run `./bin/localstar` for your platform

+Or, alternatively do it by hand:

 3. Run `./scripts/compile.ts ./localstar.ts --output=./bin/` This will
    bundle Localstar and all of its dependencies into a Deno binary for each platform.
 Read below for options.